Struggling To Make Money? Here Are 6 Ways to Maintain A Profitable Coffee Shop

 6) Keep Your Regulars

 Your regulars are your lifeblood.
 According to Bain & Company, it costs 6-7 times more to acquire a new customer than to retain an existing one.
 And not only is it cheaper to retain them, but regulars who continue to have good experiences will bring their friends and introduce new people to your shop.
 One week, it seemed like every other new customer mentioned one particular regular who had recommended our shop to them.
-Word of mouth marketing will always be more effective than traditional or social media marketing.
+Word of mouth marketing will always be more effective than traditional or social media marketing when it comes to running a profitable coffee shop.

 You don’t need a loyalty card to keep people coming back.
 Instead, try doing something small for your regulars to keep them coming back.
 Give them a free drink every once in awhile or let them sample new specials before the rest of the public.
 Do whatever you can to make them feel special and to remind them that you appreciate their business.
 That customer who recommended so many friends?
 The next time they came, their purchases were on the house and we told them we appreciated all the referrals they had given us.
 It really does pay to take care of your regulars.